antonoriza/antonoriza.github.io/content/posts/tech-stack-powering-this-website/tech-stack-powering-this-website.md

       Line : false
       Weibo : false
 ---
-The tech stack powering this website

 Hey there!
 If you know me through my side job related to building websites, you might assume this website is built with WordPress.
 But nope!

 On my journey to becoming a writer, I wanted to learn something new (WordPress had become too easy for me) and experience the magical feeling that comes with learning and creating something new.

 To be honest, my hacker mind initially thought, "Let's build a blog from scratch using an esoteric programming language, create a solid framework, release it as open source to the public, and finally, build the blog on top of it."
 From another perspective I also considered some great options that focus on the writing experience, such as Bearblog, Substack, and Medium.